 You may have come across hybrid beds during your research.
 A hybrid mattress combines both innerspring coils with either latex or foam.
 Although these beds get top marks for comfort, they are susceptible to attracting dust mites, and mold and mildew can easily grow in the interior if the conditions are right.
-Therefore, if you’re susceptible to allergies, you will probably want to steer clear.
+Therefore, if you’re susceptible to allergies, you may want to steer clear.

 In general, sleeping on your back is considered one of the healthiest sleep positions.
 Unless you have allergies, that is.
 If you try to sleep on your back with allergies, the result is likely to be mucous buildup and increased sinus pressure.
 It’s also the most likely position to trigger sleep apnea episodes.

 Sleeping on one’s side may be the best choice, though if you’re feeling congested, you run the risk of having to switch positions as your sinuses drain from side to side.
 Some experts recommend sleeping on your stomach with your hands above your head.
 This allows for a more neutral head position.